realpolya/savor-seasons-react/README.md

 ### Post-MVP goals

-- Create auto-complete input bar for ingredients instead of checkb-box.
+- Create auto-complete input bar for ingredients instead of check-box.
 The ingredients database would serve as an API library fetching suggestions for the user as they type.
 - Create POST route for ingredients.
 User would be able to type their own ingredient, and it would automatically expand the database of ingredients.
 - Create a recipe social media platform where users can follow other users and get notifications when their favorite chefs post new recipes.
 - Work on CSS for mobile and add a "hamburger" bar functionality.
+- Create an email authentication check.

 ### Sources

 - Unsplash (stock photo)
-- chatGPT
+- chatGPT (ingredient array generation)